EnricoPicci/scopone-ng-react/README.md

 ## Project structure

-This project is composed by a client and a server.
+This project is composed by a server and a client.

-Server code is in the `server` folder, while client code is contained in the `client` folder.
+The Server is a Go application with the server code contained in the `server` folder.
+The server can be connected to a mongodb to store the state of the games.

-The client is an Angular application, currently on version 9.
+The client code is in 2 versions

-The Server is a Go application.
+- Angular (currently at version 9) contained in the `client-ng` folder
+- React (currently at version 17) contained in the `client-react` folder

 Client and Server use WebSocket protocol to communicate.

+There are also other folders at the top of the workspace.

+- `scopone-rx-service`: contains the code which implements a service which is shared by both clients, the Angular and the React one
+- `serverless-cd`: contains the scripts that implement the CD logic, i.e. the script that allow to build and deploy the entire app, both client and server

 ## Server

 The server is implemented in Go.

-Server code is in the `src` folder.
+Server code is in the `server/src` folder.

 The server implements the WebSocket server which clients connect to.

 The server can be deployed as either a standard WebSocket server implemented using the [Gorilla](https://www.gorillatoolkit.org) library or as an AWS Lambda function.
 [This article](https://medium.com/better-programming/websockets-on-demand-with-aws-lambda-serverless-framework-and-go-616bd7ff11c9) describes how WebSockets can work with Lambda.

 ### Standard Gorilla WebSocket server

 When using the server as a standard Gorilla WebSockets server (opposed to a WebSocket server delpoyed as Lambda), it can be launched with and without the support of a Mongo database where details of the games are registered.

-If Mongo db is used, the server can be stopped and, when it restarts, all games information will be retrieved and the game can continue from where it was left when the server stopped.
+If Mongo db is used, the server can be stopped and, when it restarts, all games information will be retrieved and the game can continue from where it was left when the server was stopped.

 If Mongo db is not used, then if the server stops, all information will be lost and when it restarts all games and players will have been lost.

-The entry points of the standard Gorilla WebSocket server are the main packages found as subfolders in `server/src/cmd`.
+The commands to launch the standard Gorilla WebSocket server are the main packages found as subfolders in `server/src/cmd`.

 ### WebSocket server deployed as AWS Lambda function

-In case we deploy the WebSocket server as AWS Lambda function, the entry point of the application is the `main` function in the `main.go` file in `src/server/srvlambda` folder.
+In case we deploy the WebSocket server as AWS Lambda function, the entry point of the server application is the `main` function in the `main.go` file in `src/server/srvlambda` folder.

 ### Unit test the server